LorenzoCazzaro/explainable-fairness-verification/README.md

 - numpy (version 1.19.1 used for the experiments)
 - boost C++ libraries

-### Data-Independent Stability Analysis
+Data-Independent Stability Analysis
+---

 The resilience-verification repository at [https://github.com/FedericoMarcuzzi/resilience-verification](https://github.com/FedericoMarcuzzi/resilience-verification) contains the instructions to execute the data-independent stability analysis on the tree-based classifier.
-At the moment, this repo contains the essential code to perform the data-independent stability analysis.
+This repo currently contains the essential code to perform the data-independent stability analysis.

-## Usage
+Usage
+---

 ### Apply pre-processing to datasets

-The synthesizer requires the dataset to be pre-proc by applying 0-1 normalization and one-hot-encoding to the categorical features.
+The synthesizer requires the dataset to be pre-proc by applying 0-1 normalization and one-hot encoding to the categorical features.
-If you want to use datasets not provided by this repo, have a look at the pre-processing functions contained in <em>./data_gen/misc.py</em> and to the datasets folder in order to understand which files must be generated (names are self explanatory).
+If you want to use datasets not provided by this repo, have a look at the pre-processing functions contained in <em>./data_gen/misc.py</em> and in the datasets folder to understand which files must be generated (names are self-explanatory).

 For what concerns the datasets used in the experimental evaluation in the paper, execute the command inside the <em>data_gen</em> folder:
 ```bash